 Only elected precinct committeemen get to vote for the leadership of the Party.
 Do I yet have your attention?
 Ponder the fact that only elected precinct committeemen get to elect the Party leadership.
 Don’t you want to have a vote in those elections?
 Getting into position to have that right is easy.

 About 3,141 counties exist in the United States.
 Almost all have a county party organization.
 And, those county organizations almost always endorse candidates in the party primaries.
 And, usually, those party-endorsed candidates win.
 Tired of the kind of Republican In Name Only Republicans who are winning the primaries?
 Then do something real and become a Republican Party precinct committeeman!
 Guess what?
 About half of the Republican Party precinct committeeman slots, nationwide, are unfilled!
 There’s about 400,000 slots nationwide and about 200,000 of those slots are vacant.
-If conservatives filled up all the empty slots they OWN the Party.
+(The preceding sentence was written in about 2011, and those numbers really haven’t change, it now being February 2019.)
+If conservatives filled up all the empty slots they would OWN the Party.
 Precinct Committeemen are the Party.

 Do I yet have your attention?
 Has the light bulb above your head clicked on yet?
 In some counties, like the one where I reside, Maricopa County, Arizona, within which Phoenix sits, TWO-THIRDS of the precinct committeeman slots in the Republican Party sat unfilled on Election Day, 2008.
-[Well, it’s now November, 2012, and we’re now at 52 per cent strength instead of where we were back in 2008 at 31 per cent.]
+[Well, it’s now February, 2019, and while we went up to 52 per cent strength in 2012, we are not back down to about 33 per cent.]

 Spend a few moments and picture this in your mind’s eye: thousands of conservatives flock into the Republican Party and join it as precinct committeemen.
 And, in the next internal party elections, these conservatives (you, me and others) elect new, conservative leadership.
 (Or, instead, these same conservatives (me, excepted) sit behind their computer screens and put first on their priority list, instead of second, writing that next, great blog post that is going to, somehow, save the republic.)